bzigterman/bzigterman.github.io/projects/weather.md

 - 40°
 - Cloudy
-- 82% humidity
+- 87% humidity
-- 16 mph wind
+- 17 mph wind
 - 100% cloud cover
 - 22 AQI O3 🟩
 - 45 AQI PM2.5 🟩
 - 0.06 inches of precipitation in the past 24 hours
-- 2.75 inches of snow and 2.31 inches of rain expected in the next 72 hours
+- 2.22 inches of rain and 2.15 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>